 - Select the rule above which you want to insert a new rule.
 For example, to insert a rule between rules #3 and #4, select #4. - Click Insert Above. - Type an IP address and subnet mask in the IP/Mask field. - Select Accept, Drop or Reject in the Policy field.
-See the above for their descriptions.
+Refer to the above table for details.